How to Add or Remove WMIC command Feature in Windows 11

 What Happens Next?

 Windows will install or remove the WMIC command.
 You may need to restart your computer for the changes to take effect.
-Once done, you’ll have full control over whether WMIC is available on your system.
+Once it’s done, you’ll have full control over whether WMIC is available on your system.

 Summary